Eventiva/Eventiva/CODE_OF_CONDUCT.md

 ## 10. Contact info

-You can email our community standards team on community@resnovas.com
+You can email our community standards team on community@eventiva.co.uk

 ## 11. License and attribution